FREQUENTLY ASKED QUESTIONS

 Q: Does a spot on the waiting list guarantee that I will be able to come to camp?

 A: No, but we will work hard to get as many students as possible “in” from the Waiting List.
-Typically, some 150 students will “get in” after starting out on the Waiting List.
+Typically, more than 150 students will “get in” after starting out on the Waiting List.

 Q: When will I find out whether or not I will be able to come to camp?